-The Corporation issued unsecured Convertible Notes with an interest rate of 0.05% per annum in March 2016 and March 2020 with an exercise price denominated in Canadian dollars.
-The Corporation determined that the Convertible Notes with an exercise price denominated in a currency that is different from the entity's functional currency should be classified as a derivative and carried at their fair value.
+The Corporation issued unsecured convertible notes with an interest rate of 0.05% per annum in March 2016 ("2016 Notes") and in March 2020 ("2020 Notes") with an exercise price denominated in Canadian dollars.
+The Corporation determined that the convertible notes with an exercise price denominated in a currency that is different from the entity's functional currency should be classified as a derivative and carried at their fair value.
 Any changes in their fair value from inception to balance date have been recorded as a gain or loss in the consolidated statement of net loss/(income) and comprehensive loss/(income).
-The Convertible Note derivative is valued at fair value in accordance with IFRS.
+The convertible note derivative is valued at fair value in accordance with IFRS.
 The change in fair value is due to an increase in the Corporation's share price.
-There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Notes 5 and 6 in the Interim Financial Statements).
+There are no circumstances in which the Corporation would be required to pay cash upon conversion of the convertible notes (see Note 7 in the Financial Statements).